 One day, we all hope to sit down to a gluten-free meal, no questions asked.
 Until then, don’t take gluten-free menus for granted.
 Unfortunately, some restaurants have introduced gluten-free options without doing their due diligence to learn and understand what it means to serve a gluten-free meal that’s safe for people requiring a medically necessary gluten-free diet.
 The reverse can also be true: Just because a restaurant doesn’t have a gluten-free menu doesn’t mean that they can’t serve you.
 I know several restaurants that will prepare fantastic and safe gluten-free meals upon request.
 The best thing you can do is call ahead and ask how they address gluten-free guests.

 There are many theories as to why celiac disease is becoming more and more prevalent.
 One of those theories is that wheat has been bred to contain higher amounts of gluten.
-According to Donald Kasarda, PhD, Collaborator, Agricultural Research Service, U.S. Department of Agriculture, and Beyond Celiac Scientific/Medical Advisory Council member, that theory falls flat.
-Dr. Kasarda published a study last year that found that wheat breeding was not to blame for the rise in celiac disease.
+According to the late Donald Kasarda, PhD, that theory falls flat.
+In 2013 he published a study that revealed that wheat breeding was not to blame for the rise in celiac disease.
 Other factors, such as overall wheat consumption or an additive known as “vital wheat gluten,” are potential areas to explore in the future, but so far no definitive causes have been identified.

 As research continues, you can expect to see more myths busted in the future.
 Take this as an opportunity to start reading more about the latest news in celiac disease and the gluten-free diet, and always choose credible sources!

 Or Italy, or Spain, or England, or Norway—insert any European country into the sentence and someone has said it.